Churches That Heal

 Church, I know you want to help those who are suffering.
 But, the truth is that sometimes you just need some help figuring out how to do it.
 We have heard this message a lot over the past few years from pastors and leaders: “we feel ill-equipped to handle the issues of mental health in our churches and we need a simple program to help.”

 Years ago, I developed a model that ministries could use to help those struggling with what we now call “mental health” issues: depression, anxiety, stress, burnout, eating disorders, broken relational patterns, failure to launch, or confusion over how to accomplish their callings and bring their gifts to fruition.
 This program has been proven over decades and validated by research and many, many ministries, and the best part is this:

 it is delivered through biblical processes whereby people discover that spiritual growth is also the answer to the pain that they feel.

 They discover that God really does provide the answer.

 Said another way, it brings mental health struggles into the purview of spiritual growth, and that is why I believe the Church has such a powerful role to play.

 Which brings us to today, to your church, and to the hurting people in your community that God is calling you to reach.
 As the need increased and churches asked for more equipping in this area, I put this proven model into a comprehensive, simple-to-use toolkit that gets a local church up and running with the help that people need.

 Through Churches That Heal, you will learn about the processes for healing that God outlines in Scripture and be given practical solutions for meeting the needs of those in your community who are struggling with mental and emotional issues.

 In today’s world, reaching the most people as effectively as possible means going digital.
-That’s why we created this digital platform, with over 30 videos and downloads, to support you anytime, anywhere.
+That’s why we created this digital toolkit, with hundreds of videos and downloads, to support you anytime, anywhere.

 Our Proven Roadmap for Churches